What is the latest COVID-19 guidance for face coverings and testing?

-Step 1: Plan to go home and isolate ASAP.
+Step 2: Plan to go home and isolate ASAP.
 If you can go home to your permanent residence, please do so.
-If you need to isolate off campus, UWRF can help you find and pay for a hotel.
+If you are unable to go home, please contact your contact tracer to determine a location to isolate.

 Step 1: Get tested ASAP.
 Find a test at https://uwrf.vivi.healthcare/.
 If positive, follow the steps above.

-Step 2: Quarantine at home for 10 days and monitor symptoms.
+Step 2: Quarantine at home and monitor symptoms.
+See CDC guidelines here.